Parking Fines (Excess Charge Notices)

 - by post using our address - cheques or postal orders should be made payable to Aberdeenshire Council (please do not send cash through the post)

-If you believe that you have not breached the conditions of use of the car park and wish to challenge the issue of an ECN, you can appeal online providing the ECN reference, vehicle registration, name, address, email, reasons for your appeal and any supporting evidence.
+You will need to provide the ECN reference, vehicle registration, name, address, email, reasons for your appeal and any supporting evidence.